-Compilation of the %E vs pH data (Fig. 7) indicates that the H_2L ligand displayed high selectivity for the extraction of Cu(II) at pH 4.0.
+Compilation of %E vs pH data (Figure 7) indicates that the H_2L ligand displayed high selectivity for the extraction of Cu(II) at pH 4.0.
 At pH 7.0, the ligand also exhibited improved extraction capacity for Cu(II) and Zn(II).
-At pH 9.0, the amount of Cd(II) and pdfMachine - is a pdf writer that produces quality PDF files with ease!
-Get yours now!

-Zn(II) extracted increased whereas that of Cu(II) abruptly decrease relative to the data obtained at pH 7.0.
-In the pH range of between 4.0 and 9.0, Mn(II) and Ni(II) could not be extracted with the H_2L ligand.
+At pH 9.0, the amount of Cd(II) and Zn(II) extracted increased whereas that of Cu(II) abruptly decrease relative to the data obtained at pH 7.0.
+In the pH range between 4.0 and 9.0, Mn(II) and Ni(II) could not be extracted with the H_2L ligand.